algolia/instant-search-demo/README.md

 We've extracted 20 000+ products from the [Best Buy Developer API](https://developer.bestbuy.com).
 You can find the associated documentation [here](https://developer.bestbuy.com/documentation/products-api).

+## Tutorial

+**Follow this [step by step tutorial](https://www.algolia.com/doc/tutorials/search-ui/instant-search/build-an-instant-search-results-page/instantsearchjs/) (on Algolia.com) to learn how this implementation works** and how it has been built using the [instantsearch.js library](https://community.algolia.com/instantsearch.js/).

+A more general overview of filtering and faceting is available in a [dedicated tutorial](https://www.algolia.com/doc/tutorials/search-ui/instant-search/filtering/faceting-search-ui/instantsearchjs/).

 ## Deployment

 Following sections help you to deploy the demo website.